epam/NGB/docs/md/cli/command-reference.md

 *Description*

 Changes the dataset's hierarchy.
-Without options the command will move the specified dataset to the top level od datasets' hierarchy (dataset's parent will be removed).
+Without options the command will move the specified dataset to the top level of datasets' hierarchy (dataset's parent will be removed).
 If option -p (--parent) is specified the dataset's parent will be changed to this option value.

 *Example*